jackmcpickle/blog/src/about/index.md

 ---
 layout: page.njk
+eleventyNavigation:
   title: About Me
-templateClass: tmpl-post
-eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---